rsmusllp/termineter/README.md

 ```

 # Summary
-Termineter is a framework written in Python to provide a platform for
+Termineter is a Python framework which provides a platform for the security
-the security testing of smart meters.
-It implements the C1218 and C1219
+testing of smart meters.
+It implements the C1218 and C1219 protocols for
-protocols for communication.
+communication over an optical interface.
 Currently supportted are Meters using
 C1219-2007 with 7-bit character sets.
-Termineter communicates with
+This is the most common configuration
-Smart Meters via a connection using an ANSI type-2 optical probe with a
+found in North America.
+Termineter communicates with Smart Meters via a
-serial interface.
+connection using an ANSI type-2 optical probe with a serial interface.

 # License
 Copyright (C) 2011-2016, Spencer J. McIntyre